desihub/specsim/docs/cmdline.rst

     :alt: Simulated DESI response

-A limited number of simulation parameters can be changed from the command line, such as the exposure time and airmass.
+A limited number of simulation parameters can be changed from the command line, such as the exposure time, airmass and source magnitude.
 For more substantial changes to the simulation models, copy and edit an existing configuration file.